tambetm/pommerman-baselines/mcts_selfplay/README.md

 | Conv256 + MCTS500 self-play (GPU) | 0.215 | 482 | 502 | 7.259 |
 | Conv256 + MCTS1000 self-play (GPU) | 0.358 | 439 | 187 | 15.675 |

-Neural network seems to narrow down the branching rate considerably allowing strong positive average rewards.
+Neural network seems to narrow down the branching rate considerably.
+Faster rollouts allow for more iterations, which in turn produce strong positive average rewards.
 The average rollout length was 10-20.
-This is promising, but of course step times are nowhere near being usable during evaluation.
+Still I find it slightly surprising that MCTS self-play with 100 iterations resulted in better score than MCTS against SimpleAgents with the same number of iterations.
+But at the same time the network was trained to imitate SimpleAgents, so MCTS rollouts were really played against SimpleAgent-like opponent.
+Maybe self-play produces slightly more robust moves.
+In the end this is promising, but of course step times are nowhere near being usable during evaluation.